DeviantNinja/Mandagochi/README.md

 add simple gui with basic non animated images
 - Buttons for actions
 - simple text or images for pet state based on actions and pet mood
 - some sort of status display to show happiness levels

+Things i need to learn
+- basic GUI AWT/Swing

 ### Stage 3 - add in Task Management
 - Task
 - Task Manager

+Things i need to learn
+- Some sort of collections/list that would fit this requirement
+- Collection manipulation, Adding/removing
+- using multiple timers

 ### Stage 4 - add in data percistance database/text file save?

+Things i need to learn
+- writng/reading to files or database

 ### Stage 5 - add in player status and frustration level mechanic

 ### Stage 6 - improve gui design and animiations
+Things i need to learn
+- more advanced Gui/Animiations

 ### Stage 7 - Polish Polish Polish
+Things i need to learn
+- everything better.

 ### Notes on game design

 ### Game Loop